 Posted by: David Scott

-2010 Global SMB Information Protection Survey, AITP, Association of Information Technology Professionals, business management, business policy, business risk, business security plan, information securrtiy, IT risk, IT security, risk management, Security Plan, securtiy policy, velocity of risk
+2010 Global SMB Information Protection Survey, AITP, Association of Information Technology Professionals, business management, business policy, business risk, business security, business security plan, information securrtiy, IT risk, IT security, risk management, Security Plan, securtiy policy, velocity of risk

 Wow.
 I was reading an article in InformationWeek magazine: The Top 10 Security Challenges for 2010.
 I guess I’m slowing down: The article is from January 2nd.
 Ahem, however -

 There’s a great, great, line in the article – I wish I’d written it, but I’m happy to source it: Speed may be Google’s most cherished goal, but it also increases the velocity of risk.

 The “velocity of risk”!
 That is an incredible concept: Velocity’s definition comprises speed paired with direction.
 In other words, 35mph is an indication of speed.
 35mph due North is velocity.

 But, what is Velocity of Risk in an IT/business sense?